 Anyone who is currently uninsured, including all U.S. citizens and those who are considered lawfully present to be in the United States.

 - If you have health insurance from your employer you DO NOT need to do anything.

 - If you have private insurance you DO NOT need to do anything.

 - If you have Medicaid or Medicare you DO NOT need to do anything.

 When can I sign up?

-- Special enrollment periods will continue to be available for those with special circumstances, such as loss of insurance coverage or change in income.
-Learn more here: https://www.healthcare.gov/blog/special-enrollment-period/
+- Special enrollment periods are available for those with special circumstances, such as loss of insurance coverage or change in income.
+Learn more by visiting www.healthcare.gov.

 - NJ FamilyCare enrollment is available year round.
 If you think you qualify contact a counselor to sign up at any time or visit www.NJFamilyCare.org

 What are my health insurance options in New Jersey?